awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :Esther will write; Esther will write Larry today;
  :Arthur likes; Arthur likes to play the flute;
  :Kate says; Kate says she will stay till Friday;
- :Paul will take Willa to the Park Sherry Theater;
+ :Paul will take Willa to the Park Sherry Theatre;

 G:_V_E_V6